Person-centered care: Person-centered care in the United Kingdom

 — What is person-centred care and why is it important?

-The concept is defined as including decision-making that is shared between services users and professionals, ensuring service users have access to advocacy, providing personal budgets for people to access services, treating people with dignity, ensuring service users have all the information they need, supporting individual choices and ensuring treatment and support are personalised and take into account people's preferences.
+The concept is defined as including decision-making that is shared between services users and professionals, ensuring service users have access to advocacy, providing personal budgets for people to access services, treating people with dignity, ensuring service users have all the information they need, supporting individual choices and ensuring treatment and support are personalized and take into account people's preferences.
 The Royal College of GPs notes that the key question is not '"what's the matter with you" but "what matters to you".

 The Health Foundation states that "a commonly cited barrier is that many [service providers] believe the care they provide is already person-centred.
 However, the evidence shows that this is often not the case".

 Person-centered care research

-Research on person-centred care (PCC) is conducted across many universities worldwide.
-One of the largest comprehensive research organisations in the field is the University of Gothenburg Centre for Person-centred Care (GPCC) in Sweden, established in 2010 and now engaging over 200 affiliated researchers in interdisciplinary, multiprofessional programmes supported in part by the Swedish Government's Strategic Research Area initiative.
-Today, GPCC is the largest comprehensive research centre in the field and has produced the majority of evidence regarding the effects and efficiency of PCC across diverse clinical contexts, as well as health-economic outcomes.
-It is also the initiating organisation and current organiser of the Global Conference on Person-Centred Care (GcPCC), a biennial event held in Gothenburg (www.gcpcc.org).
+Research on person-centered care (PCC) is conducted across many universities worldwide.
+One of the largest comprehensive research organizations in the field is the University of Gothenburg Centre for Person-centred Care (GPCC) in Sweden, established in 2010 and now engaging over 200 affiliated researchers in interdisciplinary, multiprofessional programs supported in part by the Swedish Government's Strategic Research Area initiative.
+Today, GPCC is the largest comprehensive research center in the field and has produced the majority of evidence regarding the effects and efficiency of PCC across diverse clinical contexts, as well as health-economic outcomes.
+It is also the initiating organization and current organizer of the Global Conference on Person-Centred Care (GcPCC), a biennial event held in Gothenburg (www.gcpcc.org).

-The GPCC (Gothenburg) model operationalises PCC through three core routines that make the philosophy actionable in everyday practice: (1) eliciting each person's narrative to initiate a genuine partnership; (2) co-creating goals and a living care plan within that partnership; and (3) documenting to safeguard the partnership, shared decisions and follow-through across settings.
+The GPCC (Gothenburg) model operationalizes PCC through three core routines that make the philosophy actionable in everyday practice: (1) eliciting each person's narrative to initiate a genuine partnership; (2) co-creating goals and a living care plan within that partnership; and (3) documenting to safeguard the partnership, shared decisions and follow-through across settings.
 This framework is underpinned by an ethical commitment to personhood, capabilities and shared responsibility, and it is supported by practical tools for assessment, planning and measurement.
 A concise overview of the model and lessons from its spread are presented by Wolf and Britten in The BMJ.
-Building on this, recent work led by Hanna Gyllensten and colleagues (2025) synthesises the health-economic evidence, indicating that PCC interventions are typically cost-effective, cost-neutral or cost-saving compared with usual care—strengthening the case for wider adoption and scale-up across systems.
+Building on this, recent work led by Hanna Gyllensten and colleagues (2025) synthesizes the health-economic evidence, indicating that PCC interventions are typically cost-effective, cost-neutral or cost-saving compared with usual care—strengthening the case for wider adoption and scale-up across systems.